schneems/dotenv-buildpack/README.md

 - Ruby: https://github.com/bkeepers/dotenv
 - Node: https://www.npmjs.com/package/dotenv

+## Alternatives for setting env vars with CNBs

+If you want to inject environment variables you can also use `pack --env-file .env <...>` or the `project.toml` [documentation](https://buildpacks.io/docs/app-developer-guide/environment-variables).
+There also might be a way to specify `--env-file .env` automatically if [this RFC for a pack.toml](https://github.com/buildpacks/rfcs/pull/189) is accepted.

+At the time this project should work fine, but is mostly "for fun."
+If one of those other methods can work for your use cases, they may be more ideomatic.
+If you find something you can't do with those features that you prefer to do with this buildpack, then let me know so I can add it to the documentation.

 ## Use

 Put a `.env` in the root of your project and add it to your `.gitignore`, then put whatever environment variables you want read in when you `pack build` your project in there.